wendellswa06/bt-proxy/README.md

 You just need to send `call_data` to the approver so he can approve the transfer transaction.

 That's it!

+## Stake and unstake
+Before stake and unstake, DELEGATOR in add_stake and remove_stake should be changed for your case.

+python add_stake --coldkey jjcom --netuid 39 --amount 1000 --tol 0.02
+python remove_stake --coldkey jjcom --netuid 39 --amount 1000 --tol 0.02

 # Buy me a coffee!